jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 .. note::

-  Your results may vary based on your python version
+  Your results may vary based on your version of Python

 .. code-block:: python